mbta/dotcom/README.md

      asdf install
      ```

-   * Verify that all the plugins got installed:
+   * Verify that all the languages for our setup were installed:

      ```
-     asdf plugin-list
+     asdf current
      ```

-     You should see the following output:
+     You should see the following output with versions specified from `.tool-versions`:

      ```
-     elixir
+      elixir         <version> (set by ~/dotcom/.tool-versions)
-     erlang
+      erlang         <version> (set by ~/dotcom/.tool-versions)
-     nodejs
+      nodejs         <version> (set by ~/dotcom/.tool-versions)
-     ruby
+      ruby           <version> (set by ~/dotcom/.tool-versions)
      ```

+     If you are missing any versions, you should re-run `asdf install`.
+Related [Github issue about asdf-erlang](https://github.com/asdf-vm/asdf-erlang/issues/57)

 4. Install Sass:
     ```